craggASAP/Nicotinic_Receptor/jGCaMP8m/README.md

-jGCaMP8m sensor imaging in ex vivo mouse brain slices
+### jGCaMP8m sensor imaging in ex vivo mouse brain slices

-**Installation:**
+## Installation

-To install MATLAB on a PC (Windows 10 or 11) you require a paid subscription from MATLAB.
+To install MATLAB on a PC (Windows 10 or 11) you require a paid a MATLAB license or subscription.
 MATLAB version used was MATLAB R2024a.

-**Files:**
+## Files

 The following file is included in this folder:

-jGCaMP8m_analysis.m: Script to process (correct for bleaching and extract dF/F0) of fluorescence changes of the jGCaMP8m sensor in response to electrical stimulations.
+**jGCaMP8m_analysis.m**: Script to process (correct for bleaching and extract dF/F0) of fluorescence changes of the jGCaMP8m sensor in response to electrical stimulations.

-**Instructions:**
+## Instructions

 Before using the code you need to create two tables as following:

-an input table called A with:
+1) an input table called A with:
-Column 1 = with the frame number
+    - Column 1 = with the frame number
-Column 2 until the end of experiment = raw fluorescence transients extracted from imageJ (1 column per recording)
+    - Column 2 until the end of experiment = raw fluorescence transients extracted from imageJ (1 column per recording)

-AND

-an input table called "stims" (1 line only) with:
+2) an input table called "stims" (1 line only) with:
-Column 1 = 0
+    - Column 1 = 0
-Column 2 until the end of experiment= the stimulation done for the corresponding fluoresence transients (1 column per recording)
+    - Column 2 until the end of experiment= the stimulation done for the corresponding fluoresence transients (1 column per recording)